 Do you work in global marketing?
 Sign up for our monthly newsletter for real work-related tales from our international team and insights on localization, global content marketing and everything in-between.

 There are tons of useful tools available to make your job easier.
 Hootsuite, for example, can help you manage all your social media platforms and schedule posts.
+AI-powered tools are also transforming the game, offering capabilities like automated translations, content generation and performance analytics.

-New trends, content marketing platforms and localization tools are popping up every day, so keep an eye out for updates.
+New social media trends, content marketing platforms and localization tools are popping up every day, so keep an eye out for updates.
 Of course, not everything will benefit your company, but it’s best to stay up to date and open to changing your toolbox and strategy.

 See also: 8 best tools for running an effective multilingual blog